Supercharging Sales Teams

 Having looked at thousands of companies in fintech, it’s rare to find a team with deep experience all of these vectors.
-They built the risk models of some of industry titans, like Coinbase, Revolut, PayPal, Adyen, Bank of America, and Bolt.
+They built the risk models of many industry titans, like Coinbase, Revolut, PayPal, Adyen, Bank of America, and Bolt.
 But crucially, their previous work is powering billions of dollars of money movement every day across the highest-risk areas of finance.

 Soups, Aditya, Zahid, and their entire team are building the platform they wished they had in their previous jobs.

 They deeply understand their craft, love being in the weeds, and have a hunger to win.
-Just look at their customer base: Brex, FTX, MoonPay, and Chipper are just the tip of the iceberg.
+Just look at their customer base: Brex, MoonPay, and Chipper are just the tip of the iceberg.

 At Activant, we are always on the lookout for foundational infrastructure players that can underpin the future of commerce – we believe Sardine is one of these, and are privileged to partner with them on this journey.